 Your kids can go from pre-school to PhD education and even become a doctor without having to leave Prince George.
-When you get here, make sure to check out the award-winning University of Northern BC, Canada’s Green University, which is ranked #2 among small universities in Canada and has been ranked in the top three for 10 straight years.
+When you get here, make sure to check out the award-winning University of Northern BC, Canada’s Green University, which has been ranked in the top three in its category by Maclean’s Magazine for 12 straight years.
 Visitors from around the world come to see its beautiful design.
 Want a more hands-on education?
 We have that, too, through the College of New Caledonia.

 We have endless amenities, shopping, arts and entertainment for indoor and outdoor enthusiasts in Prince George.

 And if you’re hard-pressed to pick a favourite club or activity, choose more than one: soccer, baseball, slo-pitch, rugby, football, horseback riding, yoga, rock climbing, drama, music, martial arts, snowboarding, skiing, pottery, cycling, running, lawn bowling, painting, fly fishing, squash, snowmobiling, badminton, tennis, hockey, figure skating, hiking, and more!